 - The solution reuses the IMS DC capability exposure procedure to establish an A2P DC which is used to transmit the early media to the UE.

 - The IMS-AS serving the called UE B notifies the calling event to the DC AS; the DC AS triggers the A2P DC establishment process to the calling UE A.

+Editor’s note: This solution proposes the establishment of application data channel during alerting phase.
+In alerting phase, the SIP session is in “early” phase when multiple parallel early dialogs are possible.
+The typical case occurs when the SDP offer sent by UE-A and including a bootstrap data channel is forked to UE-B and UE-C. When the first SDP answer accepting the BDC is received from e.g. UE-B, the first early dialog is established.
+When the second SDP answer accepting the BDC is received from e.g. UE-C the second early dialog is established..
+How this extra bootstrap data channel from the second early dialog co-exist within the one already established in the first early dialog is FFS.